Matt Lambros

-Matthew Lambros (born February 8, 1985) is a former professional Canadian football wide receiver.
-He was drafted by the Toronto Argonauts in the second round of the 2009 CFL Draft.
+Matthew Lambros (born February 8, 1985) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL).
+He was selected by the Toronto Argonauts in the second round of the 2009 CFL draft.
 He played college football for the Liberty Flames.
-He attended training camp with the Montreal Alouettes in June 2011, but was released on June 18, 2011.
+He was also a member of the Montreal Alouettes.

 Early years

 Lambros was born February 8, 1985, in Calgary, Alberta.

 His father, Mike Lambros, was a linebacker with the Edmonton Eskimos from 1972 to 1975.
 He played football for Sir Winston Churchill High School in Calgary, where he was named Rookie of the Year and was a three-year letter-winner.

 On the advice of Jim Barker, who coached a football camp he attended during high school, he chose to attend Liberty University in Lynchburg, Virginia, for college.
 Lambros played for the Liberty Flames from 2005 to 2008, including the Flames first Big South Conference championships in 2007 and 2008.
 He was named to the Big South Presidential Honour Roll in 2006 and 2007.